Safely supporting the HIS Community and facilitating student learning

 Year 2 (Grade 6)

-Students are issued their laptop at the beginning of the year and participate in introductory training to laptop care, ManageBac, Self Service, Office 365, and advanced commands and gestures.
+Students are their own laptops priorm to the start of the school year and participate in introductory training to laptop care, ManageBac, Self Service, Office 365, and advanced commands and gestures.
 Students learn about privacy, web best practices, and digital citizenship.
 Students research regularly, communicate locally and globally, and learn computational thinking.

 Awarding of Certificate